basak/syncthing-git-versioning/README.rst

 will move the file into a git repository and commit it.
 By setting up a synced folder that uses this hook, you can keep old versions of such files.
-If you use `git-annex`_, then the file contents can be separated from their metadata, and old file contents can also be deleted later.
+If you use `git-annex`_, then the file contents can be separated from their metadata, and old file contents can also be selectively deleted later to recover their space.

 ..
 A third paragraph of similar length, this time explaining what need the product meets.

 This is useful for Syncthing users to keep old file versions around in an organised way.
+Old data is separated from the sync folder itself, so misbehaviour on a different node cannot lost data on your node.
 Note however that it isn't a substitute for a backup system.
 Since Syncthing only calls the hook when a file is to be modified, it isn't possible to roll back to a snapshot at a given time.
 Nor is it possible prune old files according to their age, since their ages cannot be known to the hook.

 ..
 Finally, a paragraph that describes whom the product is useful for.

 This tool is useful for any Syncthing user.
-However, it uses Linux tools so isn't suitable for use on Windows.
+It uses Linux tools so isn't suitable for use on Windows, but if you add a Linux node running this versioning script, then your old files can be stored there.

 Quick Start
 -----------